What is Adverbial Modifier of a Sentence

 Questions:

-Why was the match canceled?
+Why was the match cancelled?

-For what reason was it canceled?
+For what reason was it cancelled?

 Purpose: